 The only time Illinois drivers can use a cell phone that is not hands free is:

-- Reporting an emergency situation.
+- To report an emergency situation.

 Aggressive driving is the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property.
 Persons doing any of the following may be committing acts of aggressive driving and pose risk of a crash: